andrewnakas/HandPoseBarracuda_ArFoundation/README.md

 - **It only accepts a single hand.** Although you can reuse the most part of the implementation, you will need to redesign the system to support multiple hands.
-- **It only supports screen-space (2D) positions and relative depths from a palm.** You will need to implement a screen-to-world-space projector for 3D applications.

 Related projects
 ----------------